aravindbaskaran/simple-async/README.md

 Example
 ======

-Check out two examples under examples folder
+Check out under examples folder

-1. Dynamic content load from a web service and sequence it
-2. Dynamic loading images sequentially and showing them on a page
+Dynamic loading images sequentially and showing them on a page

 #####Hope it helps in reducing your rewrites for every project!